assiro/uub-operative-system/README.md

 # Operative system and firmware distribution for UUB
-# System version 0.96 (Dicember 2017) - UUB layout V2
+# System version 0.97 (February 2018) - UUB layout V2
-New system version and bitstream for new UUB layout V2 version This is developing release and not final (NOT READY FOR THE FIELD)
+New system version and bitstream for new UUB layout V2 version This version is NOT compatible for UUB V1 layout (sys 0.95)
+# Change log ver E.A.
+0.97
+•	New initialization after boot for new device Led DAC, Fan-out

+•	New UBOOT version with new important definitions (kernel image size)

+•	ADC power downd pin manage

+•	Watchdog disabled

 # Change log ver E.A.
 0.96
 •	New initialization after boot for device